 We have a unique opportunity during this dreadful lockdown to have the gates removed to be repaired and restored and let our talented builders and technicians repair the stonework piers and coping.
 This would normally cause huge disruption for all of us.

-To undertake this work your club needs your help to fund this project to the tune of £20,000.
+To undertake this work your club needs your help to fund this project.
 If you would like to help restore this wonderful piece of history and kick start our restoration journey, please visit www.rosl.org.uk/supportus to make a donation.

 Every donation, large or small will help and be celebrated when we reopen.